'Certain Women' (2016) by Kelly Reichardt

 Why you should watch:

 For some inexplicable reason, no one pays attention to Kelly Reichardt, but she's made 6 thought-provoking feature length films and has been around for quite awhile.
 She's also one of those filmmakers who somehow has the talent and stamina to write, edit, and direct (she holds all of those credits on "Certain Women," along with 4 other films).
 Anyone who has worked on their own film projects knows that this is no small feat.
 This is also her third film with Michelle Williams, one of the best, hardest working actresses in the industry.
-Kristen Stewart, Lily Gladstone, and Laura Dern also slay.
+Kristen Stewart, Lily Gladstone, and Laura Dern round out the insane cast.
 I really hope to see Lily Gladstone in more films in 2017, because she has a beautiful, emotive face and is impossible to stop watching.
 I love Kristen Stewart, but Gladstone dominated every one of their scenes together.

 Where to watch: